-The Issuer's principal activity is to acquire Swedish mortgages from the Swedish Branch, which are secured by security over Swedish residential real property (bostadsfastigheter), site leasehold rights (tomträtter) and tenantownership rights (bostadsrätter) and to fund such activity with the continuous issuance of covered bonds in the Swedish benchmark-market and covered bonds in the international capital market (under two separate programmes).
+The Issuer's principal activity is to acquire Swedish mortgages from the Swedish Branch, which are secured by security over Swedish residential real property (bostadsfastigheter), site leasehold rights (tomträtter) and tenant owner rights (bostadsrätter) and to fund such activity with the continuous issuance of covered bonds in the Swedish benchmark-market and potentially covered bonds in the international capital market (under two separate programmes).
 The acquired mortgages will be included in the Issuer Cover Pool and must fully or in part comply with the requirements under the Covered Bonds Act.
-The Issuer may also hold Supplemental Assets and Public Credits (both as defined in the section "Description of the Swedish Covered Bond Legislation" below) in the Issuer Cover Pool which can be used as supplemental security in accordance with the Covered Bonds Act.
+The Issuer may also hold Non-Primary Assets and Public Credits (both as defined in the section "Description of the Swedish Covered Bond Legislation" below) in the Issuer Cover Pool which can be used as Non-Primary Assets in accordance with the Covered Bonds Act.
 The Cover Pool consists mainly of mortgage loans relating to residential properties but also to a non-material degree of commercial properties.